CrafterKolyan/free-exposed-website/README.md

 Website will be automatically available to the internet at https://free-exposed.loca.lt/ if it's currently not occupied.

-The website would also be available to hosting machine by http://localhost:5000/ (note the **http** protocol here).
+The website would also be available to hosting machine at http://localhost:5000/ (note the **http** protocol here).

 ## Requirements